Knee Arthritis Treatment Options

 The fourth option includes intra-articular injections such as Cortisone, Toradol and Viscosupplementation.

-- Cortisone is a steroid and may affect blood sugar.
-Some insurance companies will authorize a steroid injection that will not increase blood sugar.
+- Cortisone is a steroid meant to decrease inflammation within the joint and improve pain.
+This medication may affect blood sugar.
+Some insurance companies will authorize a steroid injection for our diabetic patients that will not increase blood sugar.
 Please ask us about it.
-Cortisone injections might last up to 90 days but this outcome depends on how bad your arthritis is.
-Patients with severe bone on bone arthritis may only benefit a few weeks from this type of injection.
-You can have an injection once every 3 months for as long as it helps.
-Unfortunately 2% of patients who receive a cortisone injection can experience a flare up of pain related to the injection.
-This typically subsides within 72 hours and the injection can still help with the arthritis pain you were previously experiencing.
+Cortisone injections may provide pain relief for up to 90 days.
+This outcome depends on how severe your arthritis is.
+Patients with severe, bone on bone arthritis may only benefit a few weeks from this type of injection.
+You can have an injection once every 3 months if needed.
+There is some concern that these injections can cause further cartilage damage in the joint.
+However, these injections are still widely used and may help certain patients delay joint replacement.
+Symptoms may improve after 3 days of the injection.
+Some patients report delayed onset of relief.

 Not sure if your knee is bad enough for surgery?
 You can take a quiz that may help you decide if you’re ready for knee replacement.